danlentz/cl-ctrie/readme.md

 * * * * * *

 _[structure]_        `CTRIE ()`

-> A CTRIE root container uniquely identifies a CTRIE instance, and contains the following perameters which specify the definable aspects of each CTRIE:
+> A CTRIE structure is the root container that uniquely identifies a CTRIE instance, and  contains the following perameters which specify the definable aspects of each CTRIE:
    - `READONLY-P` if not `NIL` prohibits any future modification or cloning of this instance.
    - `TEST` is a designator for an equality predicate that will be